-SUMMARY UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION
+PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION

 The following table presents summary unaudited pro forma condensed combined financial information about the Company's combined balance sheet and statement of operations and gives effect to the Transactions.
-The summary unaudited pro forma condensed combined financial information gives effect to adjustments that are (1) directly attributable to the combination, (2) factually supportable and (3) with respect to the unaudited condensed combined statements of operations, are expected to have a continuing impact on the consolidated results.
-The information under "Balance Sheet Data" below gives effect to the Transactions as if they had occurred on September 30, 2018 and the information under "Statement of Operations Data" below gives effect to the Transactions as if they had occurred on January 1, 2017.
+The summary unaudited pro forma condensed combined financial information gives effect to adjustments that are (1) directly attributable to the combination, (2) factually supportable and (3) with respect to the statement of operations data, and are expected to have a continuing impact on the consolidated results.
+The information under "Balance Sheet Data" below gives effect to the Transactions as if they had occurred on December 31, 2018 and the information under "Statement of Operations Data" below gives effect to the Transactions as if they had occurred on January 1, 2018.